opensearch-project/opensearch-go/DEVELOPER_GUIDE.md

 2. In the subsequent dialog navigate to the ~/go/src/opensearch-go and click **Open**

 After you have opened your project, you need to specify the location of the Go SDK.
 You can either specify a local path to the SDK or download it.
 To set the Go SDK, navigate to **Go | GOROOT** and set accordingly.

+### Vim

+To improve your vim experience with Go, you might want to check out [fatih/vim-go](https://github.com/fatih/vim-go).
+For example it correctly formats the file and validates it on save.